-Before buying a new duty-ready flashlight, keep these considerations in mind:
+Before buying a new duty-ready tactical flashlight, keep these considerations in mind:

-2. Beam distance and focus: Beam distance is typically measured in meters, while the intensity of the beam is expressed in candela.
-A longer distance and larger candela suggests a more focused beam.
+Beam distance is typically measured in meters, while the intensity of the beam is expressed in candela.
+A longer distance and larger candela suggest a more focused beam.

-5. Switches: Smaller handheld lights frequently use tailcap switches.
-Larger lights can use switches mounted in the body, tail cap or in both locations.
+Smaller handheld lights frequently use tail cap switches.
+Larger lights can use switches mounted in the body, tail cap, or in both locations.
 A few lights use a twisting motion to turn on.

-6. Size: The duty belt is already crowded with a lot of gear.
-The size and weight of a light can make a difference to your lower back.
+The duty belt is already crowded with a lot of gear.
+The size and weight of a tactical flashlight can make a difference to your lower back.
 If the flashlight is too large or too heavy, it may be left in the car.

-9. Warranty: The willingness of a company to stand behind its products can be an indication of how well the light is built in the first place.
+The willingness of a company to stand behind its products can indicate how well the light is built in the first place.
 All manufacturers can have a lemon roll off the line, and an officer needs to be able to get it fixed should his or her purchase be that one

-10. Impact resistance: All flashlights will be dropped, and some will be subjected to heavy recoil when mounted to rifles or shotguns.
-An officer needs a flashlight that has been ruggedized for the harsh law enforcement environment. —By Richard Johnson
+All flashlights will be dropped, and some will be subjected to heavy recoil when mounted to rifles or shotguns.
+An officer needs a flashlight that has been ruggedized for the harsh law enforcement environment.